-With a packed agenda informed by the results of a consultation exercise with the UK’s longitudinal studies, each session will involve group discussions and the chance for delegates to share their own experiences, as well as help identify potential solutions to the issues raised.
+With a packed agenda informed by the results of a consultation exercise with the UK’s longitudinal studies, each session involved group discussions and the chance for delegates to share their own experiences, as well as help identify potential solutions to the issues raised.

 - Improving access to administrative/linkage data

 CLOSER will circulate a report summarising the outcomes from the discussions in the new year.
 In addition, we will identify a number of small working groups to investigate certain areas covered in the meeting and identify key recommendations.

 Each session began with a short introduction from the session lead, followed by a chance to breakout into smaller groups to discuss the topic and share experiences with the aim of finding solutions to key challenges.